Unconditional Love Understanding Uniqueness Universe Vision Wait Wisdom

 Uniqueness (no competition, no comparison -- we are all individuals): Our DNA is uniquely our own.
 Even our parents and grandparents only share a portion of their DNA with us.
 The mix is like no other.
 Each puppy in a litter of 12 is uniquely individual.
 We may share some traits, beliefs, taught conditions, but in the big picture we can create our destiny.
 Our thoughts become our words.
 Our words become our actions.
 Our actions become destiny.
 Find something uniquely special about yourself and your dog everyday.
 Maybe it is an expression, a skill, a sense of humor.
 Capture that essence and let it grow and glow.

 Universe: Wow is a phrase that comes to mind.
-We are but an infinitesimal spec or less in this big galaxy.
+We are but an infinitesimal spec in this big galaxy.
 Trusting that there is a plan for us is not easy.
-Knowing that the Universe will take care of us is beyond comprehension at times.
 Anxiety about plans and stuff usually comes from our fears that something unpleasant will happen.
 When we allow these concerns to take hold, we panic.
 We stop living in the moment.
 In reality, it is the only time we have.
 We begin to base our thoughts on something that may not be real.
 Ask yourself "Is it true?"
 The Universe will not abandon us.
 It allows us to remain present to what is actually going on in our lives; instead of worrying, we are able to fully and calmly exist in the moment.
 We can enjoy the now.
 Finding peace of mind is easier for some then others, but not out of anyone's reach if you simply ask.
 Clear the clutter, clear your mind, take a walk and ask for help.
-The answers will come from inside with some divine help from above ... or possibly your dog.
+The answers will come … possibly form the dog if we are paying attention.

 Vision: With love, I see clearly in all directions.
 A bend in a road is not the end of the road, but a new path.
 Learning from past experiences helps to create positive and successful new ones.
 Our dogs have peripheral (all around) vision.
 I can learn from watching my dog, imagining what they see.
 When I am communicating with them in an understanding way, I can wisely see through their eyes.

-Sitting with your dog, take in a deep belly breath to the count of 8, holding for 4, and exhaling for 8.
+Sitting with your dog, take in a deep belly breath to the count of 4, 3, 2, 1 hold, exhale 4, 3, 2, 1, hold.
 Do this a few times, imaging your refuge, dog by your side.
 When you are ready, send your questions to the universe.
-Watch - because oftentimes the dog will watch - the energy flow out.
+Watch - because oftentimes the dog will watch - the energy flows out.
 Respect the universe, and the mentors of wisdom, but decide what is best for you and your dog!
 Raw meat may be for one dog and singing may be for your friend.
 Cooked meat and veggies may be healthier for your dog and writing a book may be your calling.
 Only you can decide with the information you have.